oeminaga/CystoImageClassification/README.md

     run_real_time.sh
     ```
 ## NOTES
-- The real-time framework supports ONNX (pytorch/tensorflow models are convertable to onnx format).
+- The real-time framework supports ONNX (Pytorch/TensorFlow models are convertible to ONNX format).

 - The real-time framework incorporates the use of OpenGL to leverage hardware acceleration for efficient graphical augmentation.

-- You need to convert the tensorflow format to ONNX format for a better performance and deployment.
+- You need to convert the TensorFlow format to ONNX format for better performance and deployment.

 - CycleGAN was used to optimize the color space for the development set.
 ------
 ##### If you have issues, please contact us or open a thread in the issues section.
-##### Please cite when use this framework in your work
+##### Please cite when use this framework in your work [Currently under review]